 Fort Worth may be “where the West begins,” but some of our place names can be traced back east.
 Take the name of our city, for example.
 General William Jenkins Worth was a New Yorker (and is buried in Manhattan).
 And take the name of our county.
 General Edward H. Tarrant was born in South Carolina.
 Captain Ephraim Merrell Daggett (Daggett Street) was born (in Canada) near Niagara Falls.
 Louville Veranus Niles (Niles City) was from Boston.
 The Cobb brothers (Cobb Park) were born in Vermont.
 And just a scooch east of where the West begins, over in Kaufman County the town of Forney has two ties to “back east” when it comes to nomenclature.

 On July 6, 1872 the Dallas Weekly Herald reported, via the Fort Worth Democrat, that a Colonel Forney had been in Colonel Thomas Scott’s Texas & Pacific railroad delegation in Fort Worth.
 Scott et al. told Fort Worth residents that the railroad would reach Fort Worth within two years.
 Scott had been named president of the T&P earlier in 1872.
 Of course, the national economic panic of 1873 would stop the T&P’s western progress dead in its tracks at Eagle Ford in Dallas County, and Fort Worth would not hear its first locomotive whistle until July 19, 1876.
+(Also speaking was former Governor James Webb Throckmorton, for whom our downtown street is named.
+He was born in Tennessee.)

 By age twenty-five Forney owned the Lancaster, Pennsylvania, Intelligencer, as reported by the Sudbury, Pennsylvania, American on January 29, 1842.